InterProInvest/IPI-Server/README.md

 ## Get Started

-To deploy the server on Linux, follow the `Getting Started` instructions in the [Linux deployment](LINUX.md).
+To deploy the server on Linux, follow instructions in the [Linux deployment](LINUX.md).

+To deploy the server on Linux from a Docker containar, follow instructions in the [Linux Docker deployment](HES.Docker/README.md).

-To deploy the server on Windows, follow the `Getting Started` instructions in the [Windows deployment](WINDOWS.md).
+To deploy the server on Windows, follow instructions in the [Windows deployment](WINDOWS.md).

 After you have deployed the server open the HES web interface and log in using the default login 'admin@hideez.com' and default password 'admin'.